OpenDSA/OpenDSA/RST/en/java4python/definingclasses.rst

 same name as the class and are declared public.
 They are declared without a return type.
 So any method that is named the same as the class and has no return type is a constructor.
-Our constructor will take two parameters: the numerator and the denominator.
+Our constructor will take two parameters: the numerator and the denominator for the fraction we are constructing.

 ::